-C. Courts must be set up to provide normal support, including drinks (bottled water), sawdust and towels.
+C.Courts must be set up to provide normal support, including a practice desk, balls, drinks (bottled water), fruit, sawdust and towels.

 6.03 Balls

 Tennis balls used at ATP Tour and ATP Challenger Tour tournaments must be approved by ATP a minimum of ninety (90) days prior to the start of the tournament.